HISTORY OF PORTUGUESE AND BRAZILIAN CULTURE

 The course [LT002V-2] Portuguese and Brazilian Literature 2, Module 2 is delivered in conjunction with the course [LT1260] History of Portuguese and Brazilian Culture and is part of the Bachelor’s Degree in Languages, Civilisations and Language Sciences (LTR10), and is common to the different curricula.

-The course aims to introduce students to the study of Brazilian Modernism, situating it within the historical, cultural, and literary context between the late nineteenth century and the first half of the twentieth century.
+The course aims to introduce students to the study of Portuguese Modernism, situating it within the historical, cultural, and literary context between the late nineteenth century and the first half of the twentieth century.

 By the end of the course, students will be able to read and understand literary texts, place them within their historical and cultural context, and analyse them using appropriate language and basic methodological tools.
 The course also provides tools for understanding cultural and linguistic phenomena from an interdisciplinary perspective.